spiceai/samples/tls/README.md

 ```

 ## Sign the CSR with the CA
-Now, we'll sign the CSR with the CA to generate a certificate for the `spiced` service.
+Sign the CSR with the CA to generate a certificate for `spiced`.

 ```bash
 # Sign the CSR with the CA
 openssl x509 -req -in spiced.csr -CA ca.pem -CAkey ca.key -out spiced.crt -days 365 -copy_extensions copy
 ```

 # Create a certificate signing request & private key for `postgres`
-Similar to `spiced` we'll create a private key and a CSR for the `postgres` instance.
+Similar to `spiced` create a private key and a CSR for `postgres`.

 ```bash
 # Generate a private key (ECDSA)